Skip to Content

-At first, a pericardial effusion may not cause any symptoms.
-These and other symptoms may be caused by a pericardial effusion or by other conditions.
-Check with your doctor if you have any of the following problems:
+At first, a pericardial effusion may not cause any signs or symptoms.
+These and other signs and symptoms may be caused by a pericardial effusion or by other conditions.
+Check with your doctor if you have any of the following:

 Pericardial effusion usually occurs in advanced cancer or in the last few weeks of life.
 During these times, it may be more important to relieve the symptoms than to diagnose the condition.
 However, in some cases, the following tests and procedures may be used to diagnose pericardial effusion:

 Treatment may be to control the symptoms of pericardial effusion and improve quality of life.